DirazCoder/twrp_device_samsung_j3y17lte/README.md

 Worth noting for anyone with a different J330F/FN/G unit: this confirms *this specific device's* revision, not that every J330F out there is `_04`.
 If you're forking this for your own unit, run the same `adb shell` check against your phone before assuming `_04` applies to you too.

-## Corrected against a real published tree
+## Corrected against a real published tree (aka the "well, that's embarrassing" section)

 After this repo's `BoardConfig.mk`/`device.mk`/`Android.mk` were first written from the teardown alone, a real published TWRP device tree for